imvlaboratory/Materi-Deep-Learning/README.md

 Artificial Neural Network digunakan untuk berbagai tugas, termasuk pemodelan prediktif, kontrol adaptif, dan pemecahan masalah dalam kecerdasan buatan.
 Artificial Neural Network dapat belajar dari pengalaman, dan dapat menarik kesimpulan dari kumpulan informasi yang kompleks.

 <br>

+## Jenis-Jenis Artificial Neural Network

+### Feedforward Neural Networks (FNNs)

+Let's start with the most basic type of neural network: the Feedforward Neural Network (FNN).
+As the name suggests, data in an FNN flows in one direction — from the input layer, through the hidden layers, and finally to the output layer.
+There are no loops or cycles; it's a straightforward process.
+This simplicity makes FNNs easy to understand and implement, which is why they're often the first type of network you'll encounter when learning about ANNs.

+FNNs are commonly used for tasks like image classification, where the goal is to assign labels to images, and regression problems, where you're predicting a continuous value based on input data.
+For example, if you wanted to predict house prices based on features like square footage and number of bedrooms, an FNN could be a good fit.

+### Convolutional Neural Networks (CNNs)

+Next up, we have Convolutional Neural Networks (CNNs), which are specifically designed for processing grid-like data such as images.
+CNNs are like the vision specialists of the neural network world.
+They use convolutional layers to scan over an image, detecting patterns like edges, textures, and even complex shapes.
+This ability to capture spatial hierarchies makes CNNs incredibly powerful for tasks like image recognition, object detection, and even video analysis.

+Imagine you're building an app that can recognize objects in photos.
+A CNN would be your go-to tool, as it can identify and classify different objects within an image with high accuracy.
+CNNs are the backbone of many modern computer vision applications, from facial recognition systems to self-driving cars.

+### Recurrent Neural Networks (RNNs)

+Recurrent Neural Networks (RNNs) are a bit different from FNNs and CNNs because they're designed to handle sequential data.
+This means they're great at processing data where the order of information matters, like time series data or sentences in a text.
+RNNs have loops in their architecture that allow information to be passed from one step of the sequence to the next, making them ideal for tasks that require memory of previous inputs.

+For example, if you're developing a speech recognition system or a language translation tool, an RNN would be a strong choice.
+It can take into account the context of previous words or sounds to make more accurate predictions about what comes next.
+Popular RNN variants like Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRU) have further improved their ability to capture long-range dependencies in sequences.